Aurinia Pharmaceuticals Announ - GuruFocus.com

 About Aurinia

 Aurinia Pharmaceuticals is a fully integrated biopharmaceutical company focused on delivering therapies to treat targeted patient populations with a high unmet medical need that are impacted by autoimmune, kidney and rare diseases.
-In January 2021, the Company introduced LUPKYNIS® (voclosporin), the first FDA-approved oral therapy for the treatment of adult patients with active lupus nephritis (LN).
-The Company’s head office is in Edmonton, Alberta, its U.S. commercial hub is in Rockville, Maryland, and the Company focuses its development efforts globally.
+In January 2021, the Company introduced LUPKYNIS® (voclosporin), the first FDA-approved oral therapy dedicated for the treatment of adult patients with active lupus nephritis.
+The Company’s head office is in Edmonton, Alberta, its U.S. commercial office is in Rockville, Maryland.
+The Company focuses its development efforts globally.

 INDICATION AND IMPORTANT SAFETY INFORMATION